Nitrokey/nitrokey-documentation/source/components/nitrokeys/nitrokey3/faq.rst

    With the OpenPGP Card feature you can store three key pairs.
 All keys use the same identity but are used for different purposes: authentication, encryption and signing.
-   For FIDO2 it can store up to 10 resident keys also known as discoverable credentials or an unlimited number of non resident keys.
+   For FIDO2 it can store up to 10 passkeys also known as discoverable credentials or an unlimited number of non-discoverable credentials.
    The PIV feature can store up to 24 keys.

 .. faq:: Why does the Nitrokey 3 not show up in GnuPG?